Click on one of the main categories below for questions and answers in that category.

 How do I Pay?

-At Shannon River we can take payment by credit card, bank transfer or cheque - cheque payments should be made at least six weeks before the cruise is due to begin.
+At Shannon River we can take payment by credit card online or by phone, bank transfer or cheque - cheque payments should be made at least six weeks before the cruise is due to begin.
 You can send your card details with the booking form that we send, or we can take it over the phone.
 You can also make a payment online in our customer area, we'll send login details when you book your boat.
 Our bank details are available on the booking form.

 Are there any hidden costs?